-The 4+1 Accelerated Master of Public Policy track is an opportunity for Duke undergraduate public policy majors to complete both their undergraduate and master’s degrees in five years.
+The 4+1 Accelerated Master of Public Policy track is an opportunity for current Duke undergraduate students to complete both their undergraduate and master’s degrees in five years.

-- Must have a 3.5 GPA in the public policy major and overall.
-(Must maintain through junior year.)
+- Must have an overall 3.5 GPA (must maintain through junior year)

 - April 20 (of junior year): Application deadline

 - May 1: Notification of admission decision by MPP admissions